Stateless autoconfiguration or SLAAC

 EUI-64 at work

 In the picture below, you can see EUI-64 at work.
-The picture is from RFC 2373 page 19 where actual EUI-64 i defined.
-You see the 7th bit thet is written as “1”, that is the universal/local bit.
+The picture is from RFC 2373 page 19 where actual EUI-64 is defined.
+You see the 7th-bit is written as “1”, that is the universal/local bit.
 You also see 11111111 11111110 in the middle of the address.
 That is the FFFE in hex that is squeezed between two parts of physical MAC address of that interface on which the address is beeing generated.
-The ccccccccc’s are first part of MAC address called Organizationally Unique Identifier (OUI) and mmmmmmmmm’s are second part called Network Interface Controller (NIC).
+The ccccccccc’s are firs the part of MAC address called Organizationally Unique Identifier (OUI) and mmmmmmmmm’s are the second part called Network Interface Controller (NIC).
 From here’s the name of the process EUI-64.
 Making 48bit MAC address longer using FFFE after EUI!

 |0 1|1 3|3 4|4 6| |0 5|6 1|2 7|8 3| +----------------+----------------+----------------+----------------+ |cccccc1gcccccccc|cccccccc11111111|11111110mmmmmmmm|mmmmmmmmmmmmmmmm| +----------------+----------------+----------------+----------------+

 You have a IPv6 network prefix, usually this one is received with RA router advertisements in NDP protocol.
 This prefix is 2001:1234:AD:5555 and a MAC address of 00-1C-C4-CF-4E-D0, the resulting EUI-64 address is